ten tips to hold onto your warm leads

 7. Create relevant content

-Chris Cicconi, Director of Business Development at Replicant, notes that understanding your prospect and what’s important to them is key to keeping leads warm.
+Chris Cicconi, Director of Business Development at Replicant, notes that understanding your prospect and their pain points is key to keeping leads warm.

 Carley Congdon advises focusing on providing value to clients through your content rather than making sales.